jondgoodwin/progling/content/post/reference-lifecycle.md

 2. Implicitly run the object type's finalizer on the object.
    Most types do not need, and will not have, a finalizer.
-   Finalizers are only required when the object can accumulate a dependency on other system objects that need to be untangled before the object goes away.
+   Finalizers are only required when the object can accumulate one or more dependencies on other objects that need to be untangled before the object goes away.

-3. The region's _free method, if it exists, is invoked to actually reclaim the memory used by the object.
+3. Invoke the region's _free method, if it exists, to actually reclaim the memory used by the object.

 #### Explicit Single-owner Death ####